JulienRouse/blog-data/content/blog/17_My_NaNoWriMo_in_2020.md

 - The benefits of being exposed to many programming languages and paradigms
 - And a lot more hopefully!

 I am also hoping to nourish a habit of writing by pushing me to write every day for a month.
-For now I intend to write 30 minutes in the morning (I usually start work around 7a.m. but I'll write from 7 to 7.30 and start working after), 30 minutes for my lunch break and 30 minutes or more in the evening.
+For now I intend to write 30 minutes in the morning before work, 30 minutes for my lunch break and 30 minutes or more in the evening.
 The evening is a bit harder to plan for me but I should be able to at least get a good hour of writing every day.

 ## Obstacles